ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ### Resource and Scopes
 An API is defined as a resource under which it is possible to define scopes.
-Such scopes is defined as the resource name . scope e.g. `party-api1.read1` or `party-api1.read2`.
+Such scopes is defined as the resource name dot scope e.g. `party-api1.read1` or `party-api1.read2`.

 In the client configuration the scopes are defined underneath the resource.